 It is an absolute sure-fire way to delve to the heart of any given culture.
 Experience the slang, see the scenery, marvel at the food and drinks of the nation’s choice, interact with their hottest celebs, discover the music of the times, get to know their history— you see my point.

 It goes beyond all those wonderful cultural-immersed experiences.
-It is an action of pure unity.
+It is an act of pure unity.
 I love knowing the fact that a viewer on the other side of the world can sit through a two-hour narrative and share all of the emotions I will experience without knowing me in the slightest.

 Film has a specific purpose – to entertain but as a by-product (and one of the better ones at that) of globalisation, it is a most invaluable educational tool.
 It is an escape.
 It is a journey.
 A holiday even, if you have the same crazed level of engagement with your imagination as I do.
 It’s a saving tool for the real deal in all senses of the phrase.
 Next time you are scrolling through Instagram, getting all moody about Em Raja’s bikini pics in Santorini while you are in the dead of Aussie winter, press play on an international film.
 Bite your tongue, because I promise the honey will be all the sweeter when it’s your time to drink Aperol Spritz on the Riva in Split, Croatia.
 My last piece of advice: embrace subtitles.
 Evolution favoured you with good eyesight and synapses to interpret, use them.